 If your home office does not qualify as a principal place of business, follow the general rules explained earlier in this chapter.
+Also, see Example 1 and Example 3, next.

-Examples of deductible local transportation.
-The following examples show when you can deduct local transportation expenses based on the location of your work and your home.
+Examples of deductible transportation.
+The following examples show when you can deduct transportation expenses based on the location of your work and your home.